SavSamoylov/LIRI/readme.md

 ### Example 2 (spotify-this-song)

 Will fetch up to 10 songs from Spotify matching the title given.
+By default will fetch "The Sign" by Ace of Base.

 Input: